ozzies-code/Ejemplo-Temporizador-Vb/README.md

 # Update: 12/30/2024
 # Time: 10:08

-An update was added to the master branch to have two versions of the project.
+An update was added to the main branch to have a version Actually of the project.

 Technical Details of the Project:
 Language: Visual Basic.NET